PeZeqo/capstone_pokemon_bci/README.md

 ### Running

+Please first ensure that you have all required libraries installed for Python.
+This can be done by running: 'python -m pip install -r requirements.txt'
 We currently only have a testing window coded, but that can be run through the launch scripts.

 * Launch.sh  for Unix